 Find the Best Things

 Live theater enthusiasts will find no shortage of quality entertainment options in The Last Frontier.
-From performing arts centers, to theater companies that have been putting on productions for the community for decades, the theater landscape is vast and diverse in Alaska.
-Following are just eight of the best live theater options Alaska has to offer.
+From performing arts centers to theater companies that have been putting on productions for the community for decades, Alaska's theater landscape is vast and diverse.
+The following are just the best live theater options Alaska has to offer.

 Alaska Center for the Performing Arts, Anchorage, AK